Altier-Tech/template-secure-flutter-ccncsa/README.md

 The application allows users to add locations of known medicinal plants using GPS.
 Additionally, users can search for other plant locations using the application...

-### Project Scope
-This study aims to provide consumers with a reliable source of information on traditional medicines by developing a centralized database system for home remedies and medicinal plants used in Sri Lankan traditional home remedies, which can be accessed as a mobile application.

-1. A user can search what herbal plants can be medicinally useful for a certain illness / disease, and vice-versa.
-2. The model should at least be able to (trained for) identify three medicinal herbs.
-3. The users should be able to get the locations of which areas the plants would grow, or can be found.

 ## Contributing